Description

 - Strong canvas header

-The nation of Israel has long been of major focus in not only religion but world politics.
-The Egyptian, Greek, and Roman Empires each had a part in shaping the region, and relics of their involvement are still visible.
+The region of modern-day Israel has long been a significant focus of religion and world politics.
+The Egyptian, Greek, and Roman Empires each contributed to shaping the area, and relics of their involvement are still visible.

-However, the most lasting impact of Israel is clearly the major world religions originating from the area, particularly Judaism, Christianity, and Islam.
-These three religions consider Israel to be the Holy Land; many major religious sites are here.
+However, Israel's most lasting impact is the major world religions originating from the area, particularly Judaism, Christianity, and Islam.
+These three religions consider Israel the Holy Land, and many major religious sites are located there.

-From its creation in 1948 to today, the history of the state of Israel is shrouded in conflict, complexity, and controversy.
-Its flag’s history, though, is much simpler.
-The famous six-pointed Star of David that the flag proudly highlights dates back to medieval Prague.
-The flag was designed as “the flag of Zion” for the Zionist Movement in the late 1800s as a symbol for organized Jewish peoples; it finalized as the Zionist, or Jewish, flag in 1897.
-The new nation of Israel adopted it as the Israeli flag at its creation.
-The blue stripes on the flag are a Jewish symbol for the stripes on a tallit, the traditional Jewish prayer shawl.
-Blue also represents God, divinity, and holiness in Jewish faith and culture.
+The famous six-pointed Star of David on Israel’s flag dates back to medieval Prague.
+The flag was designed as “the flag of Zion” for the Zionist Movement in the late 1800s as a symbol for organized Jewish peoples, with the design finalized in 1897.
+The new nation of Israel adopted it as its national banner on October 28, 1948, when the state was founded.
+The blue stripes on the flag of Israel represent the lines on a tallit, the traditional Jewish prayer shawl.
+Blue represents God, divinity, and holiness in Jewish faith and culture.

 Other Details